A Ridge-Regularised Jackknifed Anderson-Rubin Test: Model

 For a given non-randomised test of asymptotic size $\alpha \in (0, 1)$, a confidence set of asymptotic coverage $1-\alpha$ can be constructed as the collection of those~$\beta_0$ for which $H_0$ in Equation \eqref{Equation-RJAR-Null-Hypothesis} is not rejected.
 For convenience, define

 which we refer to as the structural error under the null hypothesis.

-It should be noted that so long as the error term remains additive, the linearity in the structural equation \eqref{Equation-RJAR-Model a} and the first-stage equation \eqref{Equation-RJAR-Model b} can be relaxed to allow for any (known) real-valued function, without affecting the asymptotic properties of the RJAR test.
+It will become apparent below that so long as the error term, $\varepsilon$, remains additive, the linearity in the structural equation \eqref{Equation-RJAR-Model a} and the first-stage equation \eqref{Equation-RJAR-Model b} can be relaxed to allow for any (known) real-valued function, without affecting the asymptotic size of the RJAR test.